- Hepatitis D is a form of hepatitis, or liver infection. You can only get it if you already have hepatitis B.

 Unlike the other forms, hepatitis D can’t be contracted on its own.
 It can only develop in people who are already infected with hepatitis B.

 Hepatitis D can be acute or chronic.
 Acute hepatitis D occurs suddenly and typically causes more severe symptoms.
 It may go away on its own.
 If the infection lasts for six months of longer, the condition is known as chronic hepatitis D. The long-term version of the infection develops gradually over time.
 The virus might be present in the body for several months before symptoms occur.
 As chronic hepatitis D progresses, the chances of complications increase.
 Many people with the condition eventually develop cirrhosis, or severe scarring of the liver.

 There’s currently no cure or vaccine for hepatitis D, but it can be prevented in people who aren’t already infected with hepatitis B. Treatment may also help prevent liver failure when the condition is detected early.

 Hepatitis D doesn’t always cause symptoms.
 When symptoms do occur, they often include:

-- yellowing of skin and eyes (jaundice)
+- yellowing of the skin and eyes, which is called jaundice

 - joint pain

-- abdominal pains
+- abdominal pain